 “I love the photos from my wedding!
-Can I get all of the images that you shot?
+Can I get all of the RAW files or images that you shot?
 You don’t need to edit them or anything.”

-The gallery in its final form represents every image that is selected by me for being worthy of inclusion, i.e not out of focus, blurry, under/overexposed, a near duplicate, badly composed, with blinking/ bad expressions etc (artistic discretion notwithstanding).
+The gallery in its final form represents every image that is worthy of inclusion.
+They are the images which aren’t out of focus, blurry, under/overexposed, a near duplicate, badly composed, with blinking/ bad expressions etc.

 Each image represents my brand.
 I am proud to stand behind that, given that there is so much more to creating images than clicking the shutter.
 In fact, what comes home with me at the end of the wedding day are just the raw ingredients.

-When I cull through the photos, which takes several hours together with years of experience, there is a quality control process that happens to ensure that you receive every image that is a worthy representation of both my work and the moments of your wedding day.
+When I cull through the photos, which takes several hours together with years of experience, there is a quality control process that happens.
+This ensures that you receive every image that is a worthy representation of both my work and the moments of your wedding day.

-Much like the leftover ingredients that your baker used to prepare your wedding cake, the images that are not selected for inclusion into the gallery are just a byproduct of the process of creating the finished product for which I am commissioned.
+Much like the leftover ingredients used to prepare your wedding cake, the images that are not selected for inclusion are a byproduct of creating the product for which I am commissioned.

-They’re not suitable to represent the standard you set for your wedding or the measure of the quality that I seek to provide as your photographer.
-You can rest assured that no gems or even halfway-decent images are somehow left out of the final gallery.
+They are not suitable to represent the standard you set for your wedding or the measure of the quality that I seek to provide as your photographer.
+I haven’t left out any gems or halfway-decent images by mistake.

-We take dozens or hundreds of images of your ceremony arch florals, your table settings, your wedding party.
-We give you those that are good enough to tell the story of your day, keeping in mind variety, pace and flow of the finished gallery.
+Photographers take thousands or RAW images at a wedding.
+We supply those that are good enough to tell the story of your day, keeping in mind variety, pace and flow of the finished gallery.

-There’s always an agreed-upon set of expectations regarding the approximate number range of photos that are to be delivered.
-What I have to charge in order to remain in business takes into account that number and the corresponding editing time.
+There will be an agreed set of expectations where the final number of images are concerned.
+This takes into account what I have to charge to remain in business and the corresponding editing time.

 That said, I never restrict the image count.
 I simply deliver what I need to in order to tell the complete story.
 That’s why it’s so important you trust your photographer.
-I write this in the very first email you’ll receive from me.
+It’s something I emphasize every step of the way.

 It’s my job to be open and upfront.
 I do everything I can to inform, educate and manage expectations.